 I am an 84-year-old Christian.
 In my personal experience, I truly appreciated God’s unique authority and His power by which God rules all things.
-When I suddenly fell sick with life hanging by a thread, it was God who pulled me up from the brink of death, allowing me to appreciate His love and salvation.
+When I suddenly fell sick with life hanging by a thread, it was God who pulled me up from the brink of death, allowing me to appreciate His love and.

 One day in August, 2014, I suddenly had a stomachache.
 I thought at first that I would get better if I went on the IV drips, so I didn’t pay much attention to it.
 I certainly wasn’t expecting that after several days’ fluid infusion, my stomachache didn’t get better but grew worse, so much so that I couldn’t eat and vomited frequently.
 I was very afraid.
 Seeing my unusual condition, my children hurriedly took me to the county hospital.

 After a CT scan, the attending physician said to my children: “Judging from the scan, we can diagnose that your mother has rectal cancer.
 Considering her age, it is not suitable for her to have an operation lest she might not come through it.
 We suggest using conservative forms of treatment, during which she can’t eat anything, or her condition will be affected.”
 Hearing the news, my children didn’t know what to do.
 My daughter slumped into the chair, weeping uncontrollably.
 They didn’t tell me the test result but asked me to do according to what the doctor said: taking medicine and going on IV drips every day.